Rapptz/discord.py/docs/guide/interactions/modals.rst

 Modals
 ========

-Modals are a form of interaction response which prompt the user for additional information.
+Modals are a form of interaction which prompt the user for additional information, they appear as a pop-up windows and accept input using components such as :class:`~discord.ui.TextInput`.

 This section will detail how to create and use these modals in your code.